The human health and climate change impacts of the premature closure of Indian Point nuclear power plant

 Fossil plants in Queens and Manhattan are the cornerstone of NYC electricity (Figure 2).
 These plants operated at 22% and 41% capacity, respectively, in 2019, leaving ample room to burn more oil or gas as needed.
 Nearly all these plants are located in Environmental Justice areas, next to public housing projects with low-income residents who have neither the privilege nor the resources to influence decision-makers in Albany.
 Known for its “asthma alley,” Astoria and Long Island City have the highest air pollution in NYC.
 We urge you to act on this environmental racism.

 In April 2020, New York shut down Indian Point Unit 2.
 The two units at this plant accounted for over a third of regional power generation and 84% of carbon- and particulate pollution-free electricity (Figure 1).
 Closing half this plant removed more carbon-free electricity than the annual generation of all wind and solar facilities statewide.
-Instead of using renewable generation to close inner-city fossil power plants like Ravenswood, the state wants to shut down Indian Point Unit 3 next year, handing the market share of regional power generation to fossil fuel interests.
+Instead of using renewable generation to close aging fossil power plants in population-dense areas like Ravenswood, the state wants to shut down Indian Point Unit 3 in April 2021, handing the market share of regional power generation to fossil fuel interests.

 The closure decision was made without evidence-based impact analysis or input from affected communities, but at the behest of special interest groups.
 Indian Point has a multi-decade record of safety; nuclear energy is the safest source of reliable electricity and has the lowest ecological footprint of all energy sources (including wind and solar).
 Though some groups continue to push for Indian Point’s closure, it will increase annual greenhouse gas emissions by 12 to 15 million tonnes CO2e (GWP20).
 All the 1.5°C scenarios identified by the Intergovernmental Panel on Climate Change show nuclear generation increasing (over 2 to 6 times by 2050).
 Nuclear energy can play a critical role in avoiding climate catastrophe, if only we listen to science.